theedgy/cc-post/POST.md

  </section>
 ```

 Note that we have two loaders here.
-First one appears when component is waiting for teams data (required for another Teams component, and here is a situation which i mentioned to you before that whenever it grows its good to keep that connection state with the data itself to use in many places).
+First one appears when component is waiting for teams data (required for another Teams component, and here is a situation which I mentioned to you before that whenever it grows its good to keep that connection state with the data itself to use in many places).
 Then we have second one appeared when our component effect is connecting to API and set status to `loading`.
 At the end we display simple information to make user know what to do (but only at initial state), and when stats are finally loaded there are looped below.

 So for now I presented only functional code point of view, because additional styles and other codes would make our article to big.
 All that code styled a bit to better visualise you can find below on codesandbox: